top of page

 • 600–1000m, 2–4 hours aged trail, scent discrimination

-This framework suits handlers who enjoy formal benchmarks, clear progression targets and structured goal-setting.
+This framework suits handlers who enjoy formal benchmarks, clear progression targets, and structured goal-setting.

-UKSS trailing assessments form part of a broader scent sport league structure, focusing on:
+UCSS trailing assessments form part of a broader scent sport league structure, focusing on:

 • Foundational trailing skills